-This is, probably the most productive Salmon fishery in western Europe, where catches of over 5,000 Salmon have been recorded in a single season.
+This is, probably the most productive Salmon fishery in western Europe, where in the past catches of over 5,000 Salmon have been recorded in a single season.
 Its entire length, of just over 2½ km is located within the Ballina town boundaries.
-Purchased by the state in 1987 the Moy fishery is now under the management of the North West.
-As part of the Moy development plan, the North Western Regional Fisheries Board completed a Euro 3 million development programme on the Moy.
+Purchased by the state in 1987 the Moy Fishery is now under the management of the North West.
+As part of the Moy development plan, the former North Western Regional Fisheries Board completed a Euro 3 million development programme on the Moy.
 Much of this development work was centered on the Moy Fishery and a considerable number of new angling spaces have been created as a result.
-Since completion of these development works, the Moy Fishery is divided into 8 separate beats and all but one of these must be booked in advance.
+Since completion of these development works, the Moy Fishery is divided into 5 separate beats and all but one of these must be booked in advance.

 Ridge Pool Webcam